-Eugene has over 26 years’ experience practising corporate and commercial law.
+Eugene Fung has over 28 years’ experience practising corporate and commercial law.

 Eugene’s range of industry experience includes energy (particularly renewable energy) and resources projects, mining services, agribusiness, manufacturing, private equity, financial services, technology commercialisation, property development, and franchising.